The types of stroke

 Often, a blood clot is to blame for this blockage.
 And that clot can develop in two ways:

 - Most often it forms in an artery leading directly to the brain, typically in one clogged with plaque.

 - In some cases, a fragment of a clot that formed elsewhere—frequently in the heart—sweeps through the bloodstream and becomes wedged in a brain artery.

 Treatment for an ischemic stroke includes a clot-busting drug called tPA (tissue plasminogen activator).
 It can help people recover with little or no disability.
-But it must be given within 4.5 hours after symptoms start, according to the ASA—and if it's given to anyone having what's known as a hemorrhagic stroke, it can actually be dangerous.
+But it must be given within three hours of having a stroke, or within 4.5 hours for certain patients, according to the ASA—and if it's given to anyone having what's known as a hemorrhagic stroke, it can actually be dangerous.